eduardz1/Master-Thesis/chapters/sota.typ

 == Compilers

-Being Fortran a very old language with no reference implementation, during the years, many compilers have emerged, in this section I will list some of the more relevant ones that I explored during my work on Hawen.
+Being Fortran a very old language with no reference implementation, during the years, many compilers have emerged, in this section I will list some of the more relevant ones that I explored during my work on @HAWEN:short.

-=== Nvfortran
+=== NVIDIA Fortran Compiler <nvfortran>

 NVIDIA's Fortran compiler, formerly known as PGI Fortran, is part of the NVIDIA HPC SDK, which includes also C and C++ compilers, libraries, and tools for high-performance computing.
-It officially supports Fortran 2003 but also includes a lot of features from later standards, in particular, for our work, we have focused on its excellent support of Fortran's standard parallelism features, in particular the `do concurrent` construct.
-Nvfortran supports out of the box locality specifiers, `local` and `shared`, and `reduce` annotations for concurrent loops.
+It officially supports Fortran 2003 but also includes a lot of features from later standards, in particular, for our work, we have focused on its excellent support of Fortran's standard parallelism features, in particular the `do concurrent` construct. `nvfortran` supports out of the box locality specifiers, `local` and `shared`, and `reduce` annotations for concurrent loops.

+While the support is good for some features, it is still lacking in some areas.
+During my work, I encountered and signaled two bugs in the compiler, specifically #link("https://forums.developer.nvidia.com/t/nvfortran-compiler-hangs-when-initializing-transposed-matrices/331820")[TPR \#37335] and #link("https://forums.developer.nvidia.com/t/memory-leak-when-compiling-with-stdpar/335016/9")[TPR \#37469].

+From what I gathered from the forums and comments from some of the developers at NVIDIA, the focus currently is on the #link(<flang>)[LLVM Flang] compiler.
+A new version of `nvfortran` based on Flang is in the works and will replace the current one once offloading to @GPU:short:pl is fully supported and the new compiler reaches feature parity with the current one.

 === GFortran <gfortran>

 The GNU Fortran compiler is part of the GNU Compiler Collection (GCC) and is widely used in the open-source community.
-Support for recent Fortran standards is not complete but the performance and the diagnostic information's are excellent.
-GFortran doesn't support yet offloading to GPUs and only recently has included support for locality specifiers.
+Support for recent Fortran standards is not complete but the performance and the diagnostic information's are excellent. `gfortran` doesn't support yet offloading to @GPU:short:pl and only recently has included support for locality specifiers.
 Native reduction support is not yet available.

+=== Intel Fortran Compiler <ifx>

+Intel also provides a series of HPC tools specifically designed for their CPUs.
+Other than the Fortran compiler, Intel provides an implementation of BLAS, MKL.
+A new version of the compiler, `ifx`, has been relased released recently, replacing the old `ifort` compiler.
+The new compiler is based on #link(<flang>)[LLVM Flang].

+=== AMD Fortran Compiler <hipfort>

+AMD also recently replaced their Fortran compiler with a new one based on #link(<flang>)[LLVM Flang], called `hipfort`.
+Being so new, the documentation is still very immature.
+It uses @LLVM Flang's OpenMP support to offload ROCm kernels to AMD @GPU:short:pl.
+This difference enables AMD to move their compiler to @LLVM before NVIDIA.
+The latter prefers and finds better performance in using OpenACC (see @openacc) to offload kernels to NVIDIA @GPU:short:pl.

-=== Flang
+=== LLVM Flang <flang>
-In particular about LLVM Flang and how it is the basis of the new WIP NVIDIA and ROCm compilers

-Flang
+The @LLVM Flang compiler was born as an open source alternative to the plethora of proprietary Fortran compilers.
+Although #link(<gfortran>)[GFortran] provides such an alternative, their usage of a @GPL license makes it impossible to use it in closed source software, such as the vendor specific ones from NVIDIA, Intel, and AMD @x-FlangHistory.
+The @LLVM Flang, on the other hand, is part of the @LLVM project and uses a more permissive @APACHE:long with @LLVM exceptions.

+Curiously enough, the current `flang` is the third Fortran compiler that bears that name.
+In August 2011, Bill Wendling starts an @LLVM based Fortran compiler called "Flang".
+In August 2017 another @LLVM based Fortran compiler is announced, the development effort is led by NVIDIA's PGI division and the U.S. Department of Energy.
+In December of the same year, the previous "Flang" compiler is renamed to "Fort" to avoid confusion with the new one.
+In April 2018, Steve Scalpone from NVIDIA announces that the frontend of the new "Flang" compiler will be rewritten to address feedbacks from the @LLVM community, this new compiler was formerly known as "F18".
+In April 2020, the "F18" compiler was upstreamed to the @LLVM project monorepo.
+IN October 2024, after changing name to temporary ones multiple times, the new compiler officially adopts the name "Flang", with the binary being included in an @LLVM release for the first time in March 2025 @x-FlangHistory.

+As we've already seen, this new compiler will probably end up becoming extremely relevant in the Fortran ecosystem.
+One of the main innovations in this new compiler is the usage of a new intermediate representation, based on @MLIR, a novel approach that aims to provide a declarative system for defining @IR dialects, a standardized way of defining @SSA and provide a wide range of common infrastructures such as documentation, multithreaded compilation support etc. @x-MLIR.
+This new intermediate representation is known as @FIR:short.